rotemhoresh/replay/README.md

 ## Usage

-To run this CLI, simply run the binary:
+To run this tool, simply run the binary:

 ```bash
 replay